johnathandinh/ecs.unity.examples/README.md

 # Patterns

 Scene StateMachine ECS <- Describes one of the possible ways of creating a finite state machine with ECS.
+Scene Scripts <- Lifehacks and ways of using framework